RockyMarble/RomulanTankProject/readme.md

 # Tanks: a Romulans Production
 > Team comprised of Alexander Wilems, Nat Arney, Benjamin Marble, Adrian Lamphier

-> This program is meant to be a singleplayer 2D strategy and turn based tank arcade game.
-We hope to add a multiplayer mode after the 1st sprint.
+> This program is meant to be a local multiplayer 2D strategy and turn based tank arcade game.
 Our audience is ourselves and anyone else who may find this game fun.

-> We want to make this game to get a better feel for the design side of programming, and learning 2D game creation seems like something fun to learn for the group.
-We really have no goal for impact or change, just some fun.
+> We want to make this game to get a better feel for the design side of programming, and learning 2D game creation seems like something fun to learn for the group. we chose to do this over working on something more pragmatic, as the goal of this class is not to create something that will change the world, but learn tools such as Jira, bitbucket, and learning how to communicate as a team. we also felt that the creation of just a code based program would not give us the challange of communication in a way that a multimedia program such as a game would.

 ## Table of contents
 * [General info](#general-info)